CESNET/eInfra-docs/topics/managed/docs/network/secure-vpn/index.md

 ## Obtaining Access to VPN

-If you are interested in using the VPN to connect to secured network and resources isolated from public network, please contact us at `k8s(at)ics.muni.cz`.
+If you are interested in using the VPN to connect to secured network and resources isolated from public network, please contact us at `trusted(at)e-infra.cz`.

 ## Connecting to VPN